sweet corn polenta with eggplant sauce

 Not to jinx or anything but Summer 2K17 has been a season of peaks so far - peak excitement (I got new job and we’re tying the knot soon! #blest), peak good times with my core people, peak weather for San Francisco (famous last words on the 2nd day of Fogust), peak wardrobe status because there’s never a better time to start dressing for the job you want than once you’ve already landed it, peak produce of course of course, and also peak...absurd, frightening, and enraging round the clock news??
 Hmm.
 One of these things is not like the other.
 I know you probably already get enough of it from tv or the twitters too.
 But I can’t look away, and I can’t not bring it to the table for discussion.
 Because I truly believe that change for good is possible when good people come together and take action, and I’m staying ready.

 But let’s back it up for a minute and talk about another, admittedly more pleasant, one of the summer peaks - summer produce.
 (I mean, this is a cooking blog right?
-I’m trying here guys, I really am.)
+I’m trying here guys, I really am.
+Awkwardness is a part of life.)
 One saving grace I’ve clung to during this Summer of Ulcer-Inducing News has been getting in the kitchen to chop, stir, mix, and sweat all my worries out over the stove.
 Somedays turning a bag of groceries into dinner is one of the only things I feel like I got right or really took control of that day, and that’s A-OK, because at least there’s that.
 When it comes to standing in my truth with a sane mind and an open heart, I will silver-lining the shit out of any and every life scenario, and I consider it a talent.
-This particular meal recently righted a day gone completely wrong to such an extent that I ended up calling it good after eating.
-That could also mean it wasn’t actually that bad to begin with, but we’re all on a journey; I just like to talk about mine more than most.

 With eggplant and corn both in season for the moment, this is the best possible time to make this meal with the freshy-freshest of ingredients.
 Maybe you’ll make it after picking up some recently harvested corn and eggplant from your local farmer’s market this weekend - ooh!, or keep it on hand until your next CSA delivery arrives if you’re a noble citizen of the earth like that.
 (I’ll admit I’m not...yet.)
 But even if you make this with a half-dead eggplant and a bag of frozen corn - as I have a few times - it will still melt your troubles away.
 In fact, somewhere deep in the instagram archives is a photo from the Wednesday Chef when she made it from a can of creamed corn.
 A can!
 Bodega food!
 This recipe is invincible.